linemanjs/lineman/README.md

 ├── grunt.js                # <-- gruntfile defines app's task config
 ├── package.json            # <-- Project's package.json
+├── tasks                   # <-- Custom grunt tasks can be defined here ├── spec
+│   ├── helpers             # <-- Spec helpers (loaded before other specs)
+│   └── some-spec.coffee    # <-- All the Jasmine specs you can write (JS or Coffee)
-├── tasks                   # <-- Custom grunt tasks can be defined here └── vendor                  # <-- 3rd-party assets will be prepended or merged into the application ├── js                  # <-- 3rd-party Javascript
+└── vendor                  # <-- 3rd-party assets will be prepended or merged into the application ├── js                  # <-- 3rd-party Javascript
     │   └── underscore.js   # <-- Underscore, because underscore is fantastic.